AvoDerm Adult Dog Food Review

 Moving on, we have flaxseed.
 Flaxseeds are an outstanding source of omega-3 fatty acids and dietary fiber.
 They also provide a notable amount of protein, B vitamins, and various minerals.

-Moving on with this review, we have natural flavor.
-The sole purpose of natural flavor is to improve palatability.
+Moving on with this review, we have natural flavor, which is likely included to improve palatability.

 The next ingredient in this review is alfalfa meal.
 Alfalfa meal is produced from the alfalfa flowering plant. it's rich in plant based protein, dietary fiber, and various vitamins and minerals.